webcore-go/webcore/docs/cors-configuration.md

 # CORS Configuration Documentation

-This document describes how to configure Cross-Origin Resource Sharing (CORS) in the Konsolidator framework.
+This document describes how to configure Cross-Origin Resource Sharing (CORS) in the WebCoreGo framework.

 ## Overview